Appointments with our ENT Specialists

 We always try to provide exceptional care for our patients.
 Sometimes, our patients feel we don’t reach this standard.
 We are very keen to work with you if you haven’t received the care that you feel you require.

-Please feel free to email us on reception@entnorth.com.au so we can arrange an appointment with our Practice Manager to discuss your concerns.
+Please feel free to call us on 1300 357 338 or email reception@entnorth.com.au so we can arrange an appointment with our Practice Manager to discuss your concerns.

 Patient Registration